CatholicVote.org: Marriage and sexuality

-CatholicVote.org is run under the umbrella of the Fidelis Center, a Catholic non-profit group.
+Anti-abortion

 "Imagine Spot 1" was the first release of the national media campaign "Life: Imagine the Potential" in 2009.
 In ten days it recorded over 700,000 hits.
 The commercial centers around the story of President Barack Obama, showing an ultrasound image and saying that despite a hard childhood, the unborn child will grow up to be President of the United States.
 The advert was rejected by both NBC for airing during the Super Bowl and CNN for airing during coverage of President Obama's first State of the Union Address.

-The second commercial was also released in 2009, "Imagine Spot 2".
+A second commercial was also released in 2009, "Imagine Spot 2".
 This commercial featured Nelson Mandela.
-It was aired in selected markets during the American Idol season 8 finale.
+It aired in selected markets during the American Idol season 8 finale.

+Other activism

-In 2010 CatholicVote.org organized a petition urging the United States Postal Service to move forward with issuing a Mother Teresa commemorative stamp despite opposition by the Freedom From Religion Foundation and similar groups.
+In 2010, CatholicVote.org organized a petition urging the United States Postal Service to issue a Mother Teresa commemorative stamp despite opposition by the Freedom From Religion Foundation and similar groups.

-Controversy

-On June 25, 2015, one day before same-sex marriage became legal everywhere in the United States, CatholicVote.org uploaded a video onto YouTube called "Not Alone".
-The video features Catholic people who oppose same-sex marriage defending this belief, saying that people should not hate or dislike those who oppose same-sex marriage.
-It quickly received a minimum of a million views on YouTube, where it received a massive backlash due to the video's message.
-On YouTube, "Not Alone" both received many more dislikes than likes and received many negative comments.
-Parodies of the video appeared very quickly., and many websites condemned it, calling the participants "bigots" or "anti-gay".

-CatholicVote.org president Brian Burch said "literally tens of thousands of people are emailing, saying: 'thank you for speaking up for me.
-I don't agree with the Supreme Court decision, but I don't hate anyone.'"